mlavi/hugo/content/post/ten_steps_from_pets_to_cattle.md

     - database hosts the data: OS + DB.
 - Build and Deploy: 2X
   - Built by hand, so very little parallel installation time savings
+- MTTR: 1X
+  - Repair is a restoral, estimated at half the build and deploy time of this step
 - Benefits:
   - Separation of each function allows better management of each concern
   - Easier to backup web without downtime